jrenaud90/TidalPy/README.md

         * In general, the functional scheme will have much higher performance, flexibility, and extensibility than OOP.
         * Once you are comfortable with `TidalPy`, it is usually a good idea to mix the two schemes: take some aspects of OOP that you don't want to deal with and build off of them with some of `TidalPy`'s or your own functions and code.

+**Limitations**

+The major limitations of the current version of TidalPy are...
+* Interior of planets are treated as 0-dimensional layers.
+Multiple layers are allowed, but a multi-shell dissipation approach has not been implemented.
+* Effects caused by compressibility are not considered.
+* Chemical and phase changes within a planet's layers have not yet been implemented.

 **Related Software**

 Below is a list of (non-exhaustive) publicly available software that is similar to `TidalPy`.

 * Are you more interested in the orbital evolution of multiple planets with each planet influencing one another?
-Consider a N-body approach like...
+Consider an N-body approach like...
     * [VPLanet](https://github.com/VirtualPlanetaryLaboratory/vplanet)
     * [Posidonius (formerly Mercury-T)](https://github.com/marblestation/posidonius)
     * [ReboundX](https://github.com/dtamayo/reboundx)